fbpx

 This extends your deadline by 14 days, but you will have to pay the full amount plus an extra 50% of the fine on top.
 That means that if your original PCN was £70, you’ll now need to pay £105 within those 14 days.

 If you still don’t pay the fine, you’ll be issued with a court order that will force you to pay.
-This is known as an order of recovery, and you’ll then have a further 21 days to pay the fine or challenge the court order.
+This is known as an order of recovery (or a CCJ for private parking fines), and you’ll then have a further 21 days to pay the fine or challenge the court order.
 However, if you don’t do either of those things, you can expect bailiffs to visit your home to repossess your belongings to clear that debt.

 Free Parking Ticket Appeal Letter Download